 Connection with Community: Through the combination of our public events, publications, our website and web presence, organic and targeted networking, we work to connect stories and writers to an international Vietnamese diasporic community, to Vietnamese in Vietnam, to student populations; we extend our endeavor of connectivity also to other diasporic and non-Vietnamese communities.

-DVAN began in 2007 due to the recognition that Vietnamese Americans were underrepresented compared to other Asian Americans in both the academia and popular culture.
-Until today, less than 50 books and short story collections by and about Vietnamese Americans have been published by nationally recognized publishers.
-Vietnamese American filmmakers and visual artists are similarly under-represented.
-Such selective publishing, film and art world practices prevent the society at large from understanding the complex experiences, history and culture of a growing community, as well as recognize the impact the community has had on society.
-Our vision is that, by coming together as a group across national boundaries, we can bring forth new ideas about identity and citizenship.
-Ultimately, we aim to be active agent of social change by encouraging self-determination and dialogues for the purpose of healing and full incorporation in the fabric of society.
+DVAN began in 2007 due to the recognition that Vietnamese Americans, compared to other Asian Americans, were underrepresented in both academia and popular culture.
+At the time we originated, less than 50 books and short story collections by and about Vietnamese Americans had been published by nationally recognized publishers.
+Today that number is higher, but there is still a need for a much broader, more diverse range of stories by and about Vietnamese diasporic writers and artists to be circulating.
+Vietnamese diasporic filmmakers and visual artists are similarly underrepresented.
+Such selective publishing, film and art world practices prevent the society at large from understanding the complex experiences, history and culture of a growing community, as well from recognizing the impact our diasporic communities and we as individuals have in society.
+Our belief is that in coming together as a group across national boundaries, we have the potential to bring forth new ideas about identity and citizenship.
+Ultimately, we aim to be active agents of social change by encouraging self-determination and dialogues for the purpose of healing and full incorporation in the fabric of society.

 Our initial core members used to be a part of a San Francisco-based organization called Ink and Blood (“Muc va Mau”), which was active from 1994 to 2000.
 The mission of that organization was to promote the works of Vietnamese American writers, poets and visual artists.
 DVAN is strongly inspired by Ink and Blood's mission and spirit.